decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-19-cc-under-harsh-ps.md

 Observe that unbounded communication complexity occurs when *both* of the following conditions hold:

 1. Some honest party does not receive messages for several consecutive views: this could easily happen if for example, a party crashes and is attempting to recover, or if the party loses network access;
-2. During these several consecutive views, none of the blocks were finalized (so skip certificates where created): this is only possible if $>t$ parties crash/lose network access or if there is a catastrophic network failure.
+2. During these several consecutive views, none of the blocks were finalized (so skip certificates were created): this is only possible if $>t$ parties crash/lose network access or if there is a catastrophic network failure.

 If either of the above conditions is relaxed, or if the number of views is small, then the increase in communication complexity is probably insignificant in practice.